Revival (novel): Plot

-Jamie starts looking into the many others Jacobs has healed.
-As it turns out, many of them have experienced similar side effects and some have even killed themselves and others as a result (including Cathy Morse who recently took her own life).
+Jamie starts investigating other people who Jacobs has healed.
+As it turns out, many have experienced similar side effects; some, including Cathy, have even killed themselves and others as a result.
 He later discovers that Jacobs has also been studying occult texts, such as De Vermis Mysteriis.
-Jamie tracks down Jacobs and goes to his house to confront him about his cures and tell him about the aftereffects the people he is healing have been experiencing but to his surprise, Jacobs knows about them all along and has been keeping track of them but claims that only a small number of people have significant after-effects and that he is no longer healing people.
-Jacobs offers to make Jamie his assistant and pay him a lot more than Yates is paying him but he refuses and leaves.
+Jamie tracks down Jacobs about the aftereffects of his healings; to his surprise, Jacobs knows about them but claims that only a small number of people suffer from such phenomena, saying that he is no longer healing people.
+Jacobs offers to make Jamie his assistant, but he refuses and leaves.